top of page

 Warrior pose includes a wide, steady foundation, power surging through us from the earth giving inner strength to support a mountain spine, an open chest, energy streaming through our arms and beyond our fingers, a focused gaze looking past the forward hand, and the head light on top of our spine.
 As we pay close attention to these details of the form, we are grounded, focused, open-hearted, strong and expanded, steady and alert; we are warriors.

-This moment in history requires us to become more honest with ourselves.
-Here, too, yoga can help us to seek truth over ego.
+Here, too, yoga can help us to become more honest with ourselves, to seek truth over ego.
 If we can learn to be honest with our bodies, perhaps we can be more honest with ourselves.
 Our bodies keep us honest in the moment if we prioritize precision over image.
 Thigh bone not parallel to the ground?
 No problem!
 Just be sure the front knee is directly over its ankle.
 Be true to your body; you are fighting for it, and with it.
 Be truthful to it even if it’s not exactly like a picture in a magazine.
-These lessons of experiencing power, freedom, truth,and strength in yoga inform who we are in general.
 Yoga helps us to build courage, sustain hope, seek truth and recognize it when we see it.
-Yoga can help us dig deeper, work harder, listen more intently and by that, build unity not just with mind/body/spirit, but also with others who are striving to make the world more just.
+Yoga can help us dig deeper, work harder, listen more intently and build unity not just with mind/body/spirit, and also with others.

 So, practice in the context of yoga is more purposeful than to reach our toes.
 We might never reach our toes.
-In The Yoga Sutras of Patanjali there are only 4 out of 196 Sutras (pearls of wisdom) related to the physical practice of Asana.
-The rest of the book is about how to be a better person.
 Abhyasa is not only about physical improvement, it’s designed to instill qualities of nature, like strength, receptivity, openness, introspection, humbleness all of which make us better humans.
 We grow upright and resilient like the tree (Vrksasana) and gain new perspective from the cobra (Bhujangasana), become grounded and limber like the downward-facing dog (Adho Mukha Svanasana), and we can become the warriors for peace and justice that we foster during our practice.
 Putting our attention on these qualities within us as we move through our practice allows them to grow.
 Attention is like sunlight; we grow towards it.

 Recent Posts